Microsoft Defender ATP data storage and privacy

 This section covers some of the most frequently asked questions regarding privacy and data handling for Microsoft Defender ATP.

 This document explains the data storage and privacy details related to Microsoft Defender ATP.
-For more information related to Microsoft Defender ATP and other products and services like Windows Defender Antivirus and Windows 10, see Microsoft Privacy Statement.
+For more information related to Microsoft Defender ATP and other products and services like Microsoft Defender Antivirus and Windows 10, see Microsoft Privacy Statement.
 See also Windows 10 privacy FAQ for more information.

 What data does Microsoft Defender ATP collect?

 Microsoft Defender ATP will collect and store information from your configured devices in a customer dedicated and segregated tenant specific to the service for administration, tracking, and reporting purposes.

 Information collected includes file data (such as file names, sizes, and hashes), process data (running processes, hashes), registry data, network connection data (host IPs and ports), and device details (such as device identifiers, names, and the operating system version).

 Microsoft stores this data securely in Microsoft Azure and maintains it in accordance with Microsoft privacy practices and Microsoft Trust Center policies.

 - Proactively identify indicators of attack (IOAs) in your organization

 - Generate alerts if a possible attack was detected

 - Provide your security operations with a view into devices, files, and URLs related to threat signals from your network, enabling you to investigate and explore the presence of security threats on the network.